Title

 Effective January 1, 2000, new premium contribution rates for the National Health Insurance Program will require equal sharing of costs between employees and employers, with specific monthly salary ranges determining the contribution amounts.

-The monthly premium contributions are shared equally between the employee member and the employer.
+The circular provides that monthly premium contributions are to be shared equally by the employee member and the employer.
+Thus, each pays 50% of the total premium based on the employee’s salary base.

-Employers must pay their monthly premium contributions on or before the 10th of the month following the applicable month.
+Monthly premium contributions for public and private sector employers must be paid on or before the 10th of the month following the applicable month.

-Contributions must be paid through PhilHealth accredited collecting banks (ACBs) nearest to the payor.
+Payments must be made through PhilHealth accredited collecting banks (ACBs) nearest to the employer.

 Analyze Cases Smarter, Faster